Holy Family Communications

 How does Holy Family Communications spend its money?

 Holy Family Communications directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Holy Family Communications tax-deductible?